 ITEM 6.
+EXHIBITS

-EXHIBITS Exhibit Number Document 3.1(1) Sixth Amended and Restated Certificate of Incorporation 3.2(1) Amended and Restated Bylaws 3.3(2) Form of Certificate of Designation of Series A Junior Participating Preferred Stock 3.4(3) Certificate of Amendment of Amended and Restated Certificate of Incorporation 3.5(4) Certificate of Amendment of Amended and Restated Certificate of Incorporation 4.1 Reference is made to Exhibits 3.1, 3.2, 3.3, 3.4 and 3.5 above.
+Exhibit Number Document 3.1(1) Sixth Amended and Restated Certificate of Incorporation 3.2(1) Amended and Restated Bylaws 3.3(2) Form of Certificate of Designation of Series A Junior Participating Preferred Stock 3.4 (3) Certificate of Amendment of Amended and Restated Certificate of Incorporation 3.5(4) Certificate of Amendment of Amended and Restated Certificate of Incorporation 4.1 Reference is made to Exhibits 3.1, 3.2, 3.3, 3.4 and 3.5 above.
 4.2(5) Registration Rights Agreement 4.3(5) Form of Warrant 4.4(6) Form of Specimen Common Stock Certificate 4.5(2) Rights Agreement dated as of November 5, 2008, by and between Dynavax Technologies Corporation and Mellon Investor Services LLC 4.6(2) Form of Rights Certificate 4.7(7) Form of Restricted Stock Unit Award Agreement.
 4.8(8) Form of Amended Warrant 4.9(9) Form of Warrant 4.10(10) Registration Rights Agreement dated as of September 20, 2010, by and between Dynavax Technologies Corporation and Aspire Capital Fund, LLC.
-10.60(11) Amendment, dated January 6, 2011, to Management Service Contract between Dynavax Technologies Corporation and Zbigniew Janowicz.
-10.61 Form of amendment to Management Continuity Agreement between Dynavax Technologies Corporation and each of its executive officers.
-10.62(12) 2011 Equity Incentive Plan 10.63(13) Form of Restricted Stock Unit Award Notice and Restricted Stock Unit Award Agreement 10.64(14) Form of Stock Option Grant Notice and Option Agreement 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Vice President, Finance pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2 Certification of Vice President, Finance pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. · · · prorated by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Amendment No. 4 to Registration ement on Form S-1/A, as filed with the SEC on February 5, 2004 (Commission File No. 000- 50577).
-(2) Inco proprieted by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Current Report on Form 8-K, as I with the SEC on November 6, 2008. rporated by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Current Report on Form 8-K, as filed with the SEC on January 4, 2010.(4) Incorporated by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Current Report on Form 8-K, as
+32.1† Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32.2† Certification of Vice President, Finance pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+101.INS XBRL Instance Document.
+101.SCH XBRL Taxonomy Extension Schema Document.
+101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
+101.DEF XBRL Taxonomy Extension Definition Linkbase.
+101.LAB XBRL Taxonomy Extension Labels Linkbase Document.
+101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.

+(1) Incorporated by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Amendment No. 4 to Registration Statement on Form S-1/A, as filed with the SEC on February 5, 2004 (Commission File No. 000- 50577).
-(4) Incorporated by reference from such document filed with the SEC as an exhibit to Dynavax rechnologies Corporation's Current Report on Form o-K, as filed with the SEC on January 5, 2011.